2026 World Junior Ice Hockey Championships – Division III

-The 2026 World Junior Ice Hockey Championship Division III will be two international under-20 ice hockey tournaments organized by the International Ice Hockey Federation.
-Division III A represents the sixth tier and Division I B the seventh tier of the IIHF World Junior Championship.
-For each tier's tournament, the first-placed team will be promoted to the next higher division, while the bottom-placed team from Group A will be relegated to Group B.
+The 2026 World Junior Ice Hockey Championship Division III were two international under-20 ice hockey tournaments organized by the International Ice Hockey Federation.
+Division III A represents the sixth tier and Division III B the seventh tier of the IIHF World Junior Championship.
+For each tier, the first-placed team was promoted to the next higher tier.
+The last-placed team from Division III A was relegated to Division III B.

 To be eligible as a junior player in these tournaments, a player couldn't be born earlier than 2006.

 Division III A

-The Division III A tournament will be played in Sofia, Bulgaria, from 19 to 25 January 2026.
+The Division III A tournament was played in Sofia, Bulgaria, from 19 to 25 January 2026.